Nirzak/weblogic-monitoring-jmx-exporter/README.md

 ## To use this configuration

-First clone this repository.
+First, clone this repository.

-Mention the configuration to your jmx-exporter java agent like as following:
+Mention the configuration to your jmx-exporter java agent like as follows:

 `JAVA_OPTIONS="${JAVA_OPTIONS} -javaagent:/path/to/agent/jmx_prometheus_javaagent-0.20.0.jar=<port>:/path/to/config/weblogic-jmx-config.yaml"`

 The Metrics will be exposed at `<your_server_url:<jmx_exprter_port>/metrics`

-## On Prometheus End Config to fetch the metrics to prometheus:
+## Prometheus config to fetch the metrics to prometheus:

 ```
   - job_name: "Job Name"